syncfusion-content/blazor-docs/blazor/dialog/template.md

 # Templates in Blazor Dialog Component

-In Dialog, the template support is provided to the header and footer sections.
+In [Blazor Dialog](https://www.syncfusion.com/blazor-components/blazor-modal-dialog), the template support is provided to the header and footer sections.
 So any text or HTML content can be appended in these sections.

-To get started quickly with templates in [Blazor Dialog Component](https://www.syncfusion.com/blazor-components/blazor-modal-dialog), you can check the video below.
+To get started quickly with templates in Blazor Dialog Component, you can check the video below.

 {% youtube "https://www.youtube.com/watch?v=K5o9JWbgjvQ" %}